exploratory-io/book/export/export.md

 #### Export Data to Clipboard

 You can export your data to the Clipboard.
+The max data size that you can copy to the Clipboard depends on the amount of memory available on the machine for both Windows and Mac.
+The copied contents may be chopped in the middle if the available memory is not enough.

 #### Export Data as Google Sheets